 I found a new job, hated the boss and quit.
 I dabbled in network marketing, real estate investing, read the 4-Hour Work Week and Rich Dad Poor Dad.
 I was changing…

-Unfortunately, without a stable income I couldn’t keep that shit going lol, so I swiftly accrued mad amounts of debt and had creditors calling me non stop.
-I moved back into my childhood room at my mom’s house, went into a deep depression & was completely embarrassed of myself.
+Unfortunately, without a stable income I couldn’t keep that shit going lol, so I swiftly accrued mad amounts of debt and creditors were calling me non stop.
+I moved back into my room at my mom’s house & went into a deep depression.

 But wait?
 Wasn’t this supposed to be my road to freedom?
 Then why didn’t I feel free?

 I settled the debt, got a job doing sales and moved in with a roomie in Beverly Hills.
 I also met Kenny at this juncture, and we started dating.
 I didn’t really like my job very much, and it was barely enough to put food on the table but at least I was “normal” again.
 Less of an embarassment lol.

 One night during my first week of training I couldn’t sleep a wink (I am the sleep QUEEN, so this was weird).

 The whole night I was plagued by this ONE THOUGHT, “What if I never write a book?
 What if I have a boring normal life and never realize my dream of becoming an author?”